PM meets with presidential chief of staff, ruling party chief over US tariffs

 Last month, Trump threatened to raise "reciprocal" tariffs and auto, lumber and pharmaceutical duties on South Korea to 25 percent from 15 percent, citing a delay in the parliamentary process to pass a special investment bill facilitating the implementation of a trade deal reached by the two countries.

-At Sunday's meeting, the officials also discussed the government and the DP's move to ease restrictions on so-called dawn delivery, or late-night and early-morning delivery services, for the country's large discount store chains.
+At Sunday's meeting, the officials also agreed to ease restrictions on so-called dawn delivery, or late-night and early-morning delivery services, for the country's large discount store chains.

+The party and the government agreed to move forward with revising the Distribution Industry Development Act, DP spokesperson Park Soo-hyun said during a press briefing.

+Introduced in 2012, the Distribution Industry Development Act prohibits big-box retailers from operating online deliveries from midnight to 10 a.m.
+The mandatory shutdown was intended to protect traditional markets and mom-and-pop stores from losing sales to large discount chains.

-"Rationalizing regulations on online delivery by large retailers, thereby bringing convenience to the public and strengthening the competitiveness of the local retail industry, has become a task that we can no longer delay," Rep. Jung said.
+"Rationalizing regulations on online delivery by large retailers, thereby bringing convenience to the public and strengthening the competitiveness of the local retail industry, has become a task that we can no longer delay," Rep. Jung said at the meeting.

 Earlier this month, the DP proposed a bill that will allow big-box store chains to operate online businesses for 24 hours so that they would be able to do overnight delivery services.